Finding and Using a Letting Agent

 - You own a large House in Multiple Occupation (or other property) which has a high turnover of tenants or requires more intensive management.

-- If you are not confident about your property management skills or your knowledge of legal requirements, you may opt for an agent.
+Similarly, if you’re not confident in your property management skills, or your knowledge of legal requirements, it could be time for you to find a letting agent.

-- Do they have Client Money Protection (CMP) aswell as Professional Idemnity Insurance?
+- Do they have Client Money Protection (CMP) as well as Professional Indemnity Insurance?

-- Are they members of a recognised national organisation such as UKALA? www.Ukala.org.uk
+- Are they members of a recognised national organisation such as UKALA?

-UKALA agents also have access through membership to a wealth of advice and guidance some of which, by law, they must adhere to.
+What’s more, UKALA agents (through their membership) also have to access to a wealth of advice and guidance – some of which, by law, they must adhere to.